eiddor/cisco-sda-freeradius/README.md

 * Device template files for Cisco switches running IOS-XE.
 These would be pushed to the Fabric Edge switches by Cisco DNA Center in order to tell them to use FreeRADIUS for authentication and authorization.

 * Better documentation overall

+If you have any questions about these files or the purpose of them, please open an [issue](https://github.com/eiddor/cisco-sda-freeradius/issues).